dvir-rusin/ToDo_List/README.md

 - Sub - tasks

 - Option to mark tasks and sub-tasks as unfinished.

-- When completing a task, save the time and date of completion.

 - marking tasks as overdue when the due date has passed.